dagrejs/dagre/README.md

 [JointJS](http://www.daviddurman.com/automatic-graph-layout-with-jointjs-and-dagre.html)
 has a plugin that uses dagre for layout.
 JointJS focuses on rendering and interaction with diagrams, which synergizes well with Dagre.
-If you want the ability to move nodes and manipulate edges interactive, this is a good place to start!
+If you want the ability to move nodes and manipulate edges interactively, this is a good place to start!

 Jonathan Mace has a [demo](http://cs.brown.edu/people/jcmace/d3/graph.html?id=small.json) that